 This post contains affiliate links.
 Full disclosure is at the bottom of the article.

 I first tasted arancini, a classic Italian snack, during one of my first trips to Italy, but I fell truly in love with them in Sicily, where the dish comes from.
-In Sicily, arancini—gooey, cheesy, crispy fried rice balls—seemed to be sold everywhere, ready to delight us at breakfast time, lunchtime, and late afternoon.
+In Sicily, arancini—gooey, cheesy, crispy fried risotto balls—seemed to be sold everywhere, ready to delight us at breakfast time, lunchtime, and late afternoon.
 Sicilian arancini are the perfect finger food: creamy rice, a variety of scrumptious garnishes, melting cheese—all of that, in a neat little fried package?
 I can’t think of anything else to serve with cocktails at your next dinner party.

 Arancini are made with leftover, cooled risotto.
 They’re often stuffed with ragu, a simple meat sauce, and a chunk of mozzarella cheese.
 The risotto balls are then coated in crunchy breadcrumbs and deep-fried until crisp, which reheats the risotto and melts the mozzarella cheese.
 The real delight of arancini resides in its textures: the contrast between the crunchy shell and the gooey center is just irresistible.

-Although Sicilian rice balls are usually stuffed with meat sauce (I like to stuff mine with homemade Bolognese sauce—so delicious!), you can keep things simple and simply stuff them with mozzarella or flavor the risotto you’ll be using.
+Although Sicilian risotto balls are usually stuffed with meat sauce (I like to stuff mine with homemade Bolognese sauce—so delicious!), you can keep things simple and stuff them with mozzarella or flavor the risotto you’ll be using.
 The best arancini I tasted in Sicily were made with pistachio risotto: it was such a luxurious bite!
 I also like to flavor risotto with lots of lemon zest.
 The sharpness of citrus is a nice contrast to the otherwise rich flavors and textures.

 The word arancini is a diminutive of arancia, which means “orange.”
 “Arancini” means “little orange,” and that’s a reference to the shape and color of the treat.

-The gooey center of Sicilian rice balls is mozzarella cheese.
+The gooey center of Sicilian risotto balls is mozzarella cheese.
 You can cut mozzarella into cubes to stuff them into arancini, or you can use mini bocconcini, which conveniently come in tiny balls that are easy to slip into cold risotto.

 Cold risotto is easy to work with.
 Although shaping and preparing arancini for frying involves a few steps, if you prepare your workspace properly, you’ll be able to breeze through the process.